What are Grounding Exercises?

 - Focusing on the way it feels as you rub your toes together or pinch yourself while getting a filling done at the dentist.
-When you suddenly pay attention to sensations across your hole body that pain of the procedure suddenly seems a lot less intense and your anxiety dies down.
+When you suddenly pay attention to sensations across your whole body the pain of the procedure suddenly seems a lot less intense and your anxiety dies down.

 With how stressful traveling to another country to undergo surgery can be, we wanted to share these helpful exercises with you.
 And we hope that it proves to aid in your having an enjoyable experience as you take a step into a new lifestyle.

 - Exercises You SHOULD Be Doing After Weight Loss Surgery

 - Study Shows Gastric Bypass Surgery Can Lead to Changes in Taste and Smell

 - Easy At-Home Exercises That Require Little To No Equipment

 - Check Out More Related Articles About Pre-Op Medical Health Conditions